wojciech11/se_cloud_app_administration_and_development/05_slides/README.md

 | P4      | inconvenience or annoying, a walkaround exists |
  ---------

-* P1 detected and needs to be adressed
+* P1 detected and needs to be addressed
 * P2 if detected, addressing it might start during the business hours
 * P3
 * P4

+Commitment to customers (common in contracts with enterprises):

+1. How fast they are notified about the incident,
+2. Time to stop bleeding / finding workaround
+3. Time for fixing the issue
+4. Response time to customer tickets

 ## Incident Management